Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     $yarn build:all

-- Navigate into the wCCD example folder.
+- Navigate to the wCCD example folder.

 .. code-block:: console